 What is Assault?

 When most people hear the word assault, they usually think of an attack.
-But that is actually not assault.
-Instead, according to Florida statues, assault is an intentional, unlawful threat of violence against another person.
+But that is not assault.
+Instead, according to Florida statutes, assault is an intentional, unlawful threat of violence against another person.

 One does not need to do anything physical to the other person to be charged with assault.

-Intention is important in assault.
+The intention is important in the assault.
 If you make a threatening statement and can convincingly prove you didn’t know it was threatening, you may be able to avoid assault charges.